 ForBio course: Population genetics of polyploids, from theory to practice

-The exact topics will include clustering methods with specific attention to the problem of mixed ploidy, analysis of population genetic/genomic structure in polyploid complexes, effect of mating system variation and analysis of selection in polyploid genomes.
-Participants will also devote time to a group project focused on application of gathered knowledge in further modelling or on analyses of empirical datasets with discussion of further prospects and methods limitations.
-Materials from the previous course run can be found here.
+The exact topics will include clustering methods with specific attention to the problem of mixed ploidy, analysis of population genetic / genomic structure in polyploid complexes, effect of mating system variation and analysis of selection in polyploid genomes.
+Participants will also devote time to a group project focused on application of gathered knowledge in further modeling or on analyzes of empirical datasets with discussion of further prospects and methods limitations.
+Materials from the previous course run can be found here .

-Recommended background: Basic knowledge of R programming language and general knowledge of population genetic foundations of diploid populations (diversity, differentiation).
-Experience in scripting in R is useful, but for the beginners there will be an extra R-introductory day before the workshop start.
+Recommended background : Basic knowledge of R programming language and general knowledge of population genetic foundations of diploid populations (diversity, differentiation).
+Experience in scripting in R is useful, but for the beginners there will be an extra R-introductory day before the workshop starts.

 Course level : PhD-level course.
 Motivated MSc students can be admitted as well.
 The format of this course requires students to identify the need of using these methods in their research.
 A 2 ECTS course certificate will be given to students that pass the course by ForBio.

 Travel, food and accommodation : Shared accommodation is free of charge.
 In addition, ForBio will cover travel for Norwegian ForBio members.
 Meals are included, and the venue has cooking facilities and participants will prepare food together in shifts.

 Course plan : The preliminary course schedule can be downloaded here .